Squatting is a foundational movement of life. Unfortunately, somewhere along the road, it’s lost.

 True, once the damage is done, squatting can be a dreadful activity, but for those of us who are capable, squatting can be an effective exercise to strengthen your hips and protect your spine.

 Our gluteal muscles are some of the biggest and most powerful muscles in the body.
-They push you up stairs, fire you out of your chair, and help you lift.
-Without strength in our hips our low back and knees pick up the slack.
+They push you upstairs, fire you out of your chair, and help you lift.
+Without strength in our hips, our low back and knees pick up the slack.
 Glute weakness has been shown to increase our risk for low back pain, lower extremity pain, and even distal injuries at the ankle.
 Weak gluteal muscles are also related to poor physical performance.
 (2,3)

 Now you may be wondering, why do wall squats deactivate our gluteal muscles?
 The answer lies within your body’s amazing ability to conserve energy.
 If your muscles don’t have to work they will purposely turn off.
 When performing wall squats with or without a ball you’re adding external stability.
 There is zero need for the glutes to engage.
 Second, your tendency will be to push from the front of your thigh (knee extensors), essentially negating your glutes from activating.
 The act of pushing yourself into the wall is almost exclusively a quadricep, or knee extensor, activity.

 There are multiple ways to modify squats based on depth and foot placement.
-A simple hand touching wall can off load body weight while providing a small amount of external support.
-Staggering a weaker or painful knee six inches forward can also be the ticket to performing a squat pain free.
+A simple hand touching a wall can offload body weight while providing a small amount of external support.
+Staggering a weaker or painful knee six inches forward can also be the ticket to performing a squat pain-free.
 Doing so decompresses the knee, making the task easier.
-As you improve plan to slide the feet back to even stance.
+As you improve plan to slide the feet back to an even stance.

 As the old saying goes, “If you’re going to do something, then do it right.”
 So, if you’re going to perform squats as part of your exercise routine, then take the time and do it right.
 Your body will thank you for it.